 The U.S. Department of State has identified which documents are acceptable as birth records, according to such things as the geographical location where a person was born and the date of birth.
 This takes into account that some nations or regions did not keep regular centralized birth records,...Read more »

 Congratulations upon being approved for Permanent Resident status.
-Generally, when a woman becomes married and desires to embrace her husband's last name as her own, the law will recognize that new name without any necessity for filing a marriage certificate or taking other steps to accomplish the...Read more »
+Generally, when a woman becomes married and desires to embrace her husband's last name as her own, the law will recognize that new name without any necessity for filing a marriage certificate or taking other steps to...Read more »

 I am currently on F1 status.
 I still have two more years till my visa expires.
 My fiance is a permanent resident and has been for over one year now.
 I am concerned how long will it take generally for me to get permanent residence status as well, if we are to get married legally now?

 A Permanent Resident may marry someone who is in F1 student visa status and then petition for him/her in the Family-based Second Preference (F2A) visa category.
 Visas are now available in that category for people from most nations who have a Priority Date (application filing date) of September 1,...Read more »

 There really is no substitute for engaging an immigration attorney who, after learning all of the relevant information about your arrest/conviction will be able to advise about eligibilities, options and strategies.

 In keeping with Justia policy, this communication is intended as general...Read more »